liao0015/combined-d3-visualization/README.md

 ## Welcome to taxonomy visualization using d3.js

-The sample data is directly loaded into thebrowser from "bio.csv".
+The sample data is directly loaded into the browser from "bio.csv".

 ### Markdown